-lf Then A full month's income will be received.
+If Then A full month's income will be received.
 The standard policy applies based on frequency of payment.
-See MA604D .
-All of the pay amounts that will be received during the budget month are added together to get the monthly amount.
+See MA604D.
+Less than a full month's income will be received All of the pay amounts that will be received during the budget month are added together to get the monthly amount.